 11. When a Young Woman becomes Pregnant

 Becoming pregnant is not in itself a reason to stop attending school, nor to cease education.

-Arrangements should be made for the expectant mother to receive support from the local authority and other agency partners for the area in which she lives and/or the school she attends.
+Where a young woman becomes pregnant, the social worker must ensure that the young woman remains in education if at all possible and arrange for her to receive support from the education authority for the area in which she lives and/or the school she attends.

 Such training, among other things, should include information about school admission arrangements; Special Educational Needs; attendance and exclusions; homework; choosing GCSE options; managing any challenging behaviour in relation to education settings; promoting positive educational and recreational activities and supporting children to be aspirational for their future education; training and employment, and the importance of listening to and taking account of the child's wishes and feelings about education and the PEP process.

-Arrangements for sharing reliable data are in place, particularly in relation to the tracking and monitoring of attainment data and notifications of where children, including those placed out-of-authority, are being educated, and must set out:
+Arrangements for sharing reliable data must be in place, particularly in relation to the tracking and monitoring of attainment data and notifications of where children, including those placed out-of-authority, are being educated, and must set out:

 - Who has access to what information and how the security of data will be ensured;

 - How children and parents are informed of, and allowed to challenge, information that is kept about them;